castedo/dsi-spec/end.md

 [Git](https://en.wikipedia.org/wiki/Git) [@enwiki:git].
-Each commit in a signed document succession must be signed and contain a `signed_succession` subdirectory containing an `allowed_signers` file with the public keys authorized to extend the document succession.
+Each commit in a signed document succession must be signed and contain a `signed_succession` subdirectory containing an `allowed_signers` file listing the public keys authorized to extend the document succession.